London Borough of Haringey

 Haringey covers an area of more than 11 sqmi.
-Some of the more familiar local landmarks include Alexandra Palace, Bruce Castle, Jacksons Lane, Highpoint I and II, and Tottenham Hotspur Football Club.
-The borough has extreme contrasts: areas in the west, such as Highgate, Muswell Hill and Crouch End are among the most prosperous in the country; in the east of the borough, some wards are classified as being among the most deprived 10% in the country.
+Some of the more familiar local landmarks include Alexandra Palace, Bruce Castle, Hornsey Town Hall, Jacksons Lane, Highpoint I and II, and Tottenham Hotspur Football Club.
+Areas such as Highgate, Muswell Hill and Crouch End are among the most prosperous in the country.
 Haringey is also a borough of contrasts geographically.
 From the wooded high ground around Highgate and Muswell Hill, at 426.5 ft, the land falls sharply away to the flat, open low-lying land beside the River Lea in the east.
 The borough includes large areas of green space, which make up more than 25% of its total area.